 The market value of Compagnia’s portfolio over the last years has been conditioned by the performance of Intesa Sanpaolo shares, which peaked in 2015.

-From the risk/yield angle, again in 2016 the component invested in funds efficiently carried out its task of reducing the portfolio’s total volatility: in the face of volatility approaching 51% of the investment in Intesa Sanpaolo (33% in 2015), the diversified portfolio has kept an overall volatility of 2,4% (reduced from 5% in 2015), with a differentiated profile for the different activity classes, as shown below.
+From the risk/yield angle, again in 2017 the component invested in funds efficiently carried out its task of reducing the portfolio’s total volatility: in the face of volatility approaching 20% of the investment in Intesa Sanpaolo (51% in 2016), the diversified portfolio has kept an overall volatility of 2.2% (in line with the previous year), with a differentiated profile for the different activity classes, as shown below.

 Portafoglio totale: Overall Portfolio

 Fondi Alternatives (con PE): Alternatives Funds (with PE)